-Students who love theatre, film and television and who enjoy practical work and working individually or with groups are highly suited for this course.
-Students will develop their confidence, communication skills and develop their social and interpersonal skills in a fun and supportive environment.
+Students who love performing, theatre, films, and productions and who enjoy working practically with others are highly suited for this course.
+Students who are interested in developing their confidence and interpersonal skills in a fun and supportive environment are also encouraged to study this course.
+Students looking for a practical and energetic class with thrive in this subject.